Author’s Note: This article was originally posted in August 2020 and has been updated with new content.

 - Your targets and KPIs

-Eight: they can translate data into information, insights and stories
+8) They can translate data into information, insights and stories

 Data reports could read like another language to decision makers.
 You need a brilliant web analyst that can translate that hard data into actionable and convincing information.
 There is a huge difference.